MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/javascript-skill-architecture.md

 The `UniqueId` and `EventName` values are required, and they must match the ID of the skill to call and the event name that you registered a listener for in that skill.
 You should place any payload data you wish to send to the skill in the `Payload` field.
 You can process this data in the event callback.

 Additionally, you can use the [`TriggerEvent`](../../../misty-ii/javascript-sdk/api-reference/#misty-triggerevent) command to trigger custom event callbacks in the current skill, or in any other skills that are running at the same time.
-You can trigger (and register listeners for) custom events with Misty's JavaScript and .NET SDK (Beta).
+You can trigger (and register listeners for) custom events with Misty's JavaScript and .NET SDK.

 ```javascript
 // Syntax